shuding/coursejs/docs/introduction.md

 [question if (value == '2' || value.toUpperCase() == 'TWO') result = 1; else result = 0]

-Use JavaScript to check answer.
+Use JavaScript to check answer in this case.

 `2` and `Two` and `two` are all correct answers.
 Please have a try.